 No ball milling process or technique can match

-the speed and power of a DAC SpeedMill.
+SpeedMill® with the speed + power of a Hauschild DAC .

-A DAC SpeedMill will rapidly pulverize any wet or dry product mix using Dual Asymmetric Centrifuge technology.
+A SpeedMill® will rapidly pulverize any wet or dry product mix using Dual Asymmetric Centrifuge technology.

-The DAC SpeedMill is a fully enclosed rotary ball mill which uses abrasive Ceramics inside a sealed Mix Cup.
+The SpeedMill® is a fully enclosed rotary ball mill which uses abrasive Ceramics inside a sealed Mix Cup.

-Hauschild Mix Cups are available in polypropylene (PP) or aluminium (AL).
-PP Mix Cups will retain
+Hauschild Mix Cups are available in polypropylene (PP) or aluminium (AL) and Stainless Steel (SS).

-An original DAC Hauschild SpeedMixer® will provide the power to efficiently mill and grind products
+An original DAC Hauschild SpeedMixer® will provide the power to allow a SpeedMill® to efficiently mill and grind products

-with ease, safely sealed inside a sealed Hauschild Mix Cup.
+with ease, safely sealed inside a sealed container.